-Tougher competition in the market encourages businesses to better optimize resource, ensure customer satisfaction and improve productivity.
+Tougher competition in the market encourages businesses to better optimize resources, ensure customer satisfaction, and improve productivity.

-Selecting an ERP in itself is a complicating and time-consuming task which requires exhaustive research and evaluation of multiple options.
-It is critical to ensure that the end results of deploying an ERP is – streamlined operations and real-time data visibility.
+Selecting an ERP is a complicated and time-consuming task that requires exhaustive research and evaluation of multiple options.
+It is critical to ensure that the results of deploying an ERP are streamlined operations and real-time data visibility.

-Once you’ve chosen the right ERP software for your business requirements, next is the software implementation.
-Now, what does implementation actually mean and why is it said that it should be done with utmost precision and dedication?
+Once you’ve chosen the right ERP software for your business requirements, the next step is software implementation.
+But what exactly is implementation and what is involved with it?

 What is ERP Implementation?